keithalewis/math/uf.md

 hours.
 Every seller gets to determine when the instruments they offer can be traded.
 Amounts are constrained by the instrument, time, and seller.
-Instruments trade in finite increments and sometimes cannot be shorted ($a < 0$ is not allowed).
+Instruments trade in finite increments and sometimes cannot be shorted ($a' < 0$ is not allowed).
 The amount available is also at the discretion of the seller and may consist of the empty set for certain buyers.[^1]